tallforasmurf/byteplay/about.md

 for each bytecode instruction in sequence, with copious information about that instruction.

-This standard module feature basically duplicates and supercedes byteplay3 for purposes of bytecode display and study, and can be expected to be maintained promptly and correctly with each new version.
+This standard module feature basically **duplicates and supercedes byteplay3** for purposes of **bytecode display and study**, and can be expected to be maintained promptly and correctly with each new version.

 **Caution**: The bytecodes defined by the CPython interpreter